 - The Asics Gel Nimbus 20 is a road running shoe that is ideal for those who have neutral foot motion.
 It utilizes an updated mesh, the goal of which is to make the fit more relaxed.
 It is made up of a single piece of engineered mesh that is joined together by a heel seam to form the exterior.
 It has close and open-knit areas, making the mesh less restrictive and more breathable.

 - Featured in the shoe is the Plus 3 midsole technology for the women’s versions.
 Asics added 3mm height to relieve Achilles tension.

-- The shoe also has an updated heel counter that offers better support and added stability.
+- This Asics running shoe also has an updated heel counter that offers better support and added stability.

 The Asics Gel Nimbus 20 follows the standard shoe measurements when it comes to sizing.
 The shoe is best recommended for runners who want to excel in short and extended road running activities to the next level.
 The available widths are D - Medium, 4E - Extra Wide for the men's version and B - Medium, D - Wide for the women's version.

 The AHAR or ASICS High Abrasion Rubber is integrated into the Asics Gel Nimbus 20.
 The goal of this material is to deliver additional durability, mainly on different paved surfaces.
 This solid component of the shoe is also designed to provide protection that will last for a long time.

 In the forefoot section lies the DuraSponge compound that offers added durability.
 This blown rubber compound also delivers a more responsive cushioning.

 The Asics Gel Nimbus 20 uses the Forefoot and Rearfoot Gel cushioning system.
 This gel cushioning element, also used in the Asics Nimbus 21, uses a silicon-based gel that acts as a shock absorber, during foot strike.
 With the aim of making each step more comfortable, it turns every step into a smoother heel-to-toe transition.